-To date, over 347 thousand people worldwide have died of this disease.
+To date, over 1.2 million worldwide have died of this disease.
 Though the symptoms and severity of this infection can vary, it bears particular risk for elderly people and those with pre-existing heart or lung conditions.

 Therefore, whilst a majority of infected people might just experience slight cold or light flu like symptoms, others may end up with pneumonia, multi-organ failure or other life-threatening complications.
 People who do not yet show any symptoms could unknowingly transmit this disease to people in their surroundings.
 The implementation of social distancing, self-isolation, cancellation of mass gatherings and a general minimization of social interaction are precautions now taken by a majority of countries to minimize the spread of this airborne disease.